scott-eric-kaufman/the-whole-sek/content/the-valve/2005-06-02-same-senseless-ramblings-slightly-bigger-stage-or-intellectual-investments-in-jolly-corners.md

 Your first comment here stated that “[Holland] neglects to mention one significant difference between geology, astronomy, medicine and psychoanalysis; namely, that the first three can produce empirically measurable results, whereas psychoanalysis cannot.”

 Holland cites several works which present numerous empirical studies of psychoanalysis.
 They provide evidence for his claim that these studies exist and that they provide measurable empirical data for some of the psychoanalytic claims.
 Furthermore, the existence of these studies is inconvenient for many--not all, but many--participants in the “Freud Wars.”
 If you feel that the works he cites do not in fact support his conclusion, you should tell us why.
-Simply mentioning Gr&amp;uumlnbaum and Macmillan isn’t enough.
+Simply mentioning Gr&uumlnbaum and Macmillan isn’t enough.

 The point I wanted to raise by linking to the Holland article is that you shouldn’t overgeneralize about psychoanalysis.
 People talk about Freud far more than they read him, and I’m not sure if even Marx or Nietzsche’s ideas are as distorted in the popular imagination.
 Even among psychoanalytic literary scholars, much of the relevant evidence about Freud’s scientific legacy has been ignored or deemed a priori irrelevant.